benjavalero/replacer/README.md

 - **Style**
   - **ó with accent** for unnecessary uses of conjunction "ó" containing a diacritic (only in Spanish).
-  - **Century with no small caps** helps replacing centuries with the appropriate template which displays the century Roman number with small caps.
+  - **Century with no small caps** helps to replace centuries with the appropriate template which displays the century Roman number with small caps.
   - **Date** for dates with wrong format, for instance:
     - Dates with the month in uppercase: `2 de Septiembre de 2019`
     - Dates with the day starting with zero: `02 de septiembre de 2019`
     - Dates with the year containing a dot: `2 de septiembre de 2.019`
     - Dates with missing prepositions: `2 de septiembre 2019`
     - Dates with wrong order: `Mayo 3, 2020`
     - Note: In Spanish it's recommended the cultivated use of «septiembre» instead of «setiembre».
-Nevertheless this replacement is only offered along with another fix in the same fix.
+Nevertheless, this replacement is only offered along with another fix in the same fix.
 For instance the date «2 de setiembre de 2019» is not offered to be reviewed.
     - Dates in format of month and year are also offered to review when preceded by certain connectors: `Desde Septiembre de 2019`
+  - **Ordinal**  for Spanish ordinals with wrong format, for instance `2º` or `1er`.

 ## False positives